Work in prison

 FYI

-In the event of the establishment of a system for the organization of working hours, any change in the distribution of working hours must be brought to the attention of the imprisoned person at least 24 hours in advance.
+In the event of the establishment of a system for the organization of working hours, any change in the distribution of working hours must be brought to the attention of the inmate at least 24 hours in advance.

-If this time limit is not respected, the incarcerated person may refuse to work the overtime or overtime that has been requested of him to complete.
+If this time limit is not respected, the incarcerated person may refuse to work the overtime or overtime that has been requested of him to perform.

 She cannot be subject to disciplinary action.
 His contract cannot be broken for this reason.